sarahalang/latex-for-dh/latex-on-gams.md

 ## How the process used to work
 1. **XML data is stored in GAMS:** This XML data is at the core of the repository which implements the single-source principle.
 2. **XSLT Transformation generates LaTeX code:** The archived XML data undergoes an XSLT transformation to generate LaTeX code in the `getLaTeXPDF()` method.
-This is available only for XML files that are archived in the repostory, not for XML files located in content data streams.
-The output of this method used to be accessible via a `getLaTeX()` method (`sdef:TEI/getLaTeX`) which at the time of writing this is already not available anymore.
+This is available only for XML files that are archived in the repository, not for XML files located in content data streams.
+The output of this method used to be accessible via a `getLaTeX()` method (`sdef:TEI/getLaTeX`) which at the time of writing is already not available anymore.
 However, being able to view the auto-generated LaTeX code is essential for debugging and being able to tell if the compilation errors result from the code itself or the multi-step compilation routine on the server.
 As of 2024, this method is no longer accessible in the current system (dockerized version of GAMS3).
-3. **PDF is compiled form the code using Python's Rubber** ([`latex-rubber`](https://pypi.org/project/latex-rubber/)): Once the LaTeX code is generated, it is compiled into a PDF using a containerized system using Python Rubber.
+3. **PDF is compiled from the code using Python's Rubber** ([`latex-rubber`](https://pypi.org/project/latex-rubber/)): Once the LaTeX code is generated, it is compiled into a PDF using a containerized system using Python Rubber.
 This method encountered several issues, which are discussed below.

 ---